Use Sophos Network Agent for iOS 13 devices

 Sophos Network Agent is an authentication client.
-When users sign in to it, they are signed directly into the network.
+When users sign in to it, they're signed directly into the network.
 The client must establish two TLS connections with Sophos Firewall.
 So, it needs the following CA certificates:

 Authentication server CA for user authentication: To enable Sophos Firewall to authenticate users, the client needs the authentication server CA installed.
 For iOS 13 and later devices, Sophos Network Agent directly imports this CA certificate through the user portal.

 Signing CA to import the authentication server CA: To import the authentication server CA certificate for user authentication, Sophos Network Agent establishes a TLS connection with Sophos Firewall.
 To establish this connection, the client needs the signing CA certificate installed on the mobile device.
 If you're using a public CA for Sophos Firewall, you can skip this step.

 In this example, we use a locally signed certificate rather than a public CA. You must do as follows:

 - On Sophos Firewall, generate a locally signed certificate and set it as the certificate for the firewall.